 Seal Grain Products

 Keep all grain products sealed in glass jars or ziplock bags; this includes pasta, rice, cereals, and flour.
 Clean up food particles that fall on the floor or counter or that escape into the pantry or cupboards.

 If you have gaps in any of your window frames, consider caulking to seal them.
 Caulking is also a good choice for any random spaces in the attic exposed to the outside where silverfish might find a way inside.

-Silverfish dislike the smell of cedar, so one good natural preventive method is to make a spray using cedarwood essential oil (10 drops to 4 ounces of water, shake gently before each use) and spray in damp corners and/or in closets and near bookshelves.
+Silverfish dislike the smell of cedar, so one good natural preventive method is to make a spray using cedarwood essential oil (10 drops to 4 ounces of water, shake gently before each use).
+Spray in damp corners and/or in closets and near bookshelves.
 You can also spray down your rugs and upholstery.
-Another method is to drop the essential oil onto several cotton balls in an open glass container (such as a votive candle holder) and place where the scent will be diffused through the air.
-Bonus: cedarwood is also a good flea and tick preventive.
+Another method is to drop the essential oil onto several cotton balls in an open glass container (such as a votive candle holder), and place it where the scent will be diffused through the air.
 Cedarwood shavings can also be used.

-Silverfish also dislike the smell of bay leaves; crush them and tie up in muslin bags and leave in drawers, closets and corners.
+Silverfish also dislike the smell of bay leaves.
+Crush dried bay leaves, and tie them up in muslin bags to place in drawers, closets, and corners.

-Silverfish can live up to 8 years (how terrifying is it that there are insects that can live this long?) and can reproduce frequently in their lifetime.
+Silverfish can live up to eight years and can reproduce frequently in their lifetime.